GNU Project: Operating system development

-Within the GNU website, a list of projects is laid out and each project has specifics for what type of developer is able to perform the task needed for a certain piece of the GNU Project.
-The skill level ranges from project to project but anyone with background knowledge in programming is encouraged to support the project.

-The packaging of GNU tools, together with the Linux kernel and other programs, is usually called a Linux distribution (distro).
-The GNU Project calls the combination of GNU and the Linux kernel "GNU/Linux", and asks others to do the same, resulting in the GNU/Linux naming controversy.

-Most Linux distros combine GNU packages with a Linux kernel which contains proprietary binary blobs.

 GNU Free System Distribution Guidelines

 The GNU Free System Distribution Guidelines (GNU FSDG) is a system distribution commitment that explains how an installable system distribution (such as a Linux distribution) qualifies as free (libre), and helps distribution developers make their distributions qualify.

 The list mostly describes distributions that are a combination of GNU packages with a Linux-libre kernel (a modified Linux kernel that removes binary blobs, obfuscated code, and portions of code under proprietary licenses) and consist only of free software (eschewing proprietary software entirely).
 Distributions that have adopted the GNU FSDG include Dragora GNU/Linux-Libre, GNU Guix System, Hyperbola GNU/Linux-libre, Parabola GNU/Linux-libre, Trisquel GNU/Linux, PureOS, and a few others.

-In 2022, Debian was close to becoming a FSF endorsed distro but it had an other repository on its servers with non-free packages, therefore it did not become FSF endorsed.
-And in 2022 Debian 12 added an option in the installer for non-free hardware to work by running non-free code.
+In 2022, Debian was close to becoming a FSF endorsed distro but it had another repository on its servers with non-free packages, therefore it did not become FSF endorsed.
+Debian 12 added an option in its installer for non-free hardware to work by running non-free code.

 The Fedora Project's distribution license guidelines were used as a basis for the FSDG.
 The Fedora Project's own guidelines, however, currently do not follow the FSDG, and thus the GNU Project does not consider Fedora to be a fully free (libre) GNU/Linux distribution.